 Sleepovers require a minimum of 20 children and cost £20 per child.
 Suitable for children aged 7-11.

 Museums at Night

 As well as the regular events held at these museums and educational facilities, the twice-yearly Museums at Night sees other museums across the UK opening their doors for the night.
 Many of these events, in places from arts centres to castles, are suitable for children.
-This year, Museums at Night runs from 11 to 14 May, and from 27 to 29 October.
 Visit the website to find out what’s on.